Buddhist Philosophy 6: Buddhism in Tibet, China & Japan

 As texts arrived and were translated, the Chinese noticed that the Theravada and Mahayana had two different ideas of how one achieves enlightenment already mentioned.
 The Theravada teach that progress is gradual, much like the Confucians do, and that it is only study within the institution that brings slow and steady progress.
 The Mahayana teach that buddha-nature is already within, and that sudden breakthroughs and transcendent states are achievable by anyone, much like the Daoists do, and that this can occur either inside or outside of the institution.
-This dual understanding became complimentary but also developed into a conflict, the central conflict of the two schools of Zen and later a conflict within Neo-Daoism and Neo-Confucianism which had both subsumed much of Buddhism in later centuries.
+This dual understanding became complimentary but also developed into a conflict.

 All of this resulted in a vast expansion of Buddhism, among common devotional worshipers who sought refuge in new divinities, practices and communities, among scholars who found new philosophical concepts and texts to study and re-read, and among the wealthy who gave immense amounts for new temples, monasteries and monuments with new designs and appeal to secure their own fortune not only with the deities but with the populace.
 Buddhist priests served communities and noble families, providing relief for the suffering of both the poor through charity and the rich through consolation.
 Buddhist organizations funded hospitals, low cost hostels for travelers, bridges, and trees planted beside popular roads.

-Unfortunately, this allowed many Buddhist monasteries to become extraordinarily wealthy, which attracted unwanted attention from competing systems and rulers who were wary of rivals.
+Unfortunately, many Buddhist monasteries had become extraordinarily wealthy by the Tang, which attracted unwanted attention from competing systems and rulers who were wary of rivals.
 It was not lost on the ruling powers that Buddhism, like Daoism, served as a popular center of power that could, and sometimes did, result in rebellion.
 Mahayana Buddhism in particular had teachings that could be interpreted as supporting rebellion, especially by those in the suffering countryside.
 In the last age, when the buddha Maitreya was expected foretold by signs, no government was legitimate and the world was soon to be reformed and reborn.
 Many rebellions used the color white, the color associated with Maitreya, as a symbol for their movements.

 In some periods, Buddhism or Daoism was persecuted depending on patronage, while in other periods each received vast contributions and thrived.
 This is similar to Catholic monasteries in Europe, who not only fought amongst themselves (Franciscans, Dominicans, and Jesuits) after becoming wealthy civic centers of education, medicine and technology, but had to survive persecution of rulers who wanted their wealth as well.
 In later dynasties, after Confucianism, Daoism and Buddhism were the three established schools of Chinese thought and were interwoven in official rituals and popular culture, rulers worked hard to work with Buddhist leadership, who had considerable sway over much of the population, while also making sure that they did not acquire too much unchecked power.